UW-Green Bay Admissions Office Web site: www.uwgb.edu/admissions/

 Transfer students will receive an official credit evaluation to determine what courses and credits can be accepted to fulfill UW-Green Bay requirements.
 The accreditation status of the previous institution or institutions attended and the quality of a student's achievement are factors for determining course and credit transferability.

 Credit evaluations for the current semester will be started after all transcripts have arrived at UW-Green Bay and the student has been admitted.
 If a student is enrolled at another college when accepted at UW-Green Bay, a tentative evaluation will be completed and sent; the final evaluation will be held until a final transcript showing grades from the last term is received.
-Then the evaluation will be completed and emailed directly to the students UWGB email address.
+Then the evaluation will be completed and e-mailed directly to the student's UW-Green Bay e-mail address.

 General Education Requirements